zirkeldesign/cakephp-rest-plugin/readme.md

   [1]: http://www.slideshare.net/kevinvz/rest-presentation-2901872

 Todo:

  - XML (now only JSON is supported)
  - Tests
+ - Documentation
+ - The RestLog model that tracks usage should focus more on IP for rate-limiting than account info.
+This is mostly to defend against denial of server & brute force attempts
+ - Cake 1.3 support
+ - Maybe some Refactoring.
+This is pretty much the first attempt at a working plugin

 License: BSD-style